Rain falls gently

 free in our vast ocean,

 I turn my longings like a faceted diamond,

 look at every side:

 how to let my heart touch

 how to behold the shadow in me

 its petals ever so gently opening and facing the light

 faithfully, in beauty.

-Helena Kim is both a poet and fiction writer.
+HELENA KIM.
+Helena is both a poet and fiction writer.
 Her poetry has been published recently in Noyo River Review and Quills Edge Press Anthology.
 Her novel, The Long Season of Rain (under Helen Kim) was nominated for National Book Award in Juvenile literature and was translated into seven languages for both adults and young adults.
 She is a recipient of New Jersey State Council on the Arts grants and residencies at MacDowell Colony, Hedgebrook Women Writers’ Retreat and Uross Foundation.